-he following additional standards apply for those holding Formal Positions of Management Responsibility (FPMR) in relation to teaching

-For those in FPMR m in relation to vi s individuals appointed at LEVEL I - TUTOR re generally not expected to assume formal nanagement responsibilities for aspects of eaching and learning beyond those associated with the individual's own subjects/students, o additional standards apply.
-As individuals appointed at LEVEL II - LECTURER are generally not expected to assume formal management responsibilities for aspects of teaching and learning beyond those associated with the individual's own programs/subjects/ students, no additional standards apply .
-Thn 1.
-2. 3. e individual should provide evidence of: Recognition and ESTEEM for SUSTAINED achievement, in effectively MANAGING the planning, deployment, monitoring and use of resources to enable and support the design, development, delivery and on- going improvement of major components of their SCHOOL and/or FACULTY's teaching and learning programs, activities and services.
-Significant INFLUENCE and IMPACT WITHIN their SCHOOL and/or FACULTY on the governance of learning and teaching, through CONTRIBUTIONS to teaching, learning and other related committees and groups.
-Significant INFLUENCE and IMPACT on the development of learning and teaching through LEADERSHIP of PROGRAM, SCHOOL, or FACULTY learning and teaching enhancement projects or programs, as required, from time-to-time.
-Th 1.
-2. 3. e individual should provide evidence of: Recognition and ESTEEM for SUSTAINED achievement, in effectively MANAGING the planning, deployment, monitoring and use of resources to enable and support the design, development, delivery and on-going improvement of major components of their SCHOOL's, FACULTY's and/or INSTITUTION's teaching and learning programs, activities and services.
-Significant INFLUENCE and IMPACT WITHIN their SCHOOL, FACULTY and/or INSTITUTION on the governance of learning and teaching through CONTRIBUTIONS to teaching, learning and other related committees and groups.
-Significant INFLUENCE and IMPACT on the development of learning and teaching through LEADERSHIP of PROGRAM, SCHOOL, or FACULTY learning and teaching enhancement projects or programs, as required, from time-to-time.
-The 1.
-2. 3. e individual should provide evidence of: Recognition and ESTEEM for SUSTAINED achievement, in effectively MANAGING the planning, deployment, monitoring and use of resources to enable and support the design, development, delivery and on- going improvement of major components of their SCHOOL's, FACULTY's and/or INSTITUTION's teaching and learning programs, activities and services.
-Significant INFLUENCE and IMPACT WITHIN and possibly BEYOND their SCHOOL, FACULTY and/or INSTITUTION on the governance of learning and teaching through LEADERSHIP in teaching, learning and other related committees and groups.
-Significant INFLUENCE and IMPACT on the development of learning and teaching through LEADERSHIP of PROGRAM, SCHOOL, FACULTY or INSTITUTIONAL learning and teaching enhancement projects or programs, as required, from time-to-time. -- -- --- ----------------------- --- ---------------------- -- ------------------------------ --
+The following additional standards apply for those holding Formal Positions of Management Responsibility (FPMR) in relation to teaching Additiona For those in FPMR in relation to teaching For those in FPMR in relation to teaching For those in FPMR in relation to teaching FPMR in relation to teaching FPMR in the individual's own subjects/students, no additional standards apply.
+As individuals appointed at LEVEL II - LECTURER are generally not expected to assume formal management responsibilities for aspects of teaching and learning beyond those associated with the individual's own programs/subjects/ students, no additional standards apply.
+The individual should provide evidence of: 1.
+Recognition and ESTEEM for SUSTAINED achievement, in effectively MANAGING the planning, deployment, monitoring and use of resources to enable and support the design, development, delivery and on-going improvement of major components of their SCHOOL and/or FACULTY's teaching and learning programs, activities and services.
+2. Significant INFLUENCE and IMPACT WITHIN their SCHOOL and/or FACULTY on the governance of learning and teaching through CONTRIBUTIONS to teaching, learning and other related committees and groups.
+3. Significant INFLUENCE and IMPACT on the development of learning and teaching through LEADERSHIP of PROGRAM, SCHOOL, or FACULTY learning and teaching enhancement projects or programs, as required, from time-to-time.
+The individual should provide evidence of: 1.
+Recognition and ESTEEM for SUSTAINED achievement, in effectively MANAGING the planning, deployment, monitoring and use of resources to enable and support the design, development, delivery and on-going improvement of major components of their SCHOOL's, FACULTY's and/or INSTITUTION's teaching and learning programs, activities and services.
+2. Significant INFLUENCE and IMPACT WITHIN their SCHOOL, FACULTY and/or INSTITUTION on the governance of learning and teaching through CONTRIBUTIONS to teaching, learning and other related committees and groups.
+3. Significant INFLUENCE and IMPACT on the development of learning and teaching through LEADERSHIP of PROGRAM, SCHOOL, or FACULTY learning and teaching enhancement The individual should provide evidence of: 1.
+Recognition and ESTEEM for SUSTAINED achievement, in effectively MANAGING the planning, deployment, monitoring and use of resources to enable and support the design, development, delivery and on-going improvement of major components of their SCHOOL's, FACULTY's and/or INSTITUTION's teaching and learning programs, activities and services.
+2. Significant INFLUENCE and IMPACT WITHIN and possibly BEYOND their SCHOOL, FACULTY and/or INSTITUTION on the governance of learning and teaching through LEADERSHIP in teaching, learning and groups.
+3. Significant INFLUENCE and IMPACT on the development of learning and teaching through LEADERSHIP of PROGRAM, SCHOOL, FACULTY or INSTITUTIONAL learning and